lenovo/powershell-redfish-lenovo/README.md

        ```

     6. Copy the powershell-redfish-lenovo repo ".psm1" example files to your "autoload" folder
-    7. These files will automatically be imported as modules on evry new PowerShell session.
+    7. These files will automatically be imported as modules on every new PowerShell session.

 Requirements
 ----------